Y0Coss/docs-fork/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 >>
 >> > [!warning]
 >> >
->> > Creating a **-luks** volume automatically generates a dedicated key in Barbican.
+>> > Creating a **-luks** volume automatically generates a dedicated key.
 >> >
->> > Do not modify or delete this key if it is linked to one of your block volumes.
-Doing so will make the data on that volume permanently unrecoverable.
+>> > Do not modify or delete this key if it is linked to a block volume.
+Doing so will make the data on that volume and all its snapshots permanently unrecoverable.
 >> >
 >>
 >> To create a simple block storage volume, you need 3 elements: